cesareferrari/cesareferrari.github.io/src/generate_new_rails_5_app.md

+# Generate a new Rails 5 application

+This article describes how to generate a new Rails 5 application.

 ### Install new versions of Ruby and Rails if needed

 List the available versions of Ruby with `rbenv versions`.
 The current version has an asterisk: